JacobBumgarner/jacobbumgarner/README.md

 Hello 🤖 My name is Jacob!
 I'm a neuroscience PhD candidate studying at West Virginia University.
+I'm also currently working as a bioinformaticist co-op at EMD Serono of Merck KGaA.

 I'm passionate about bioinformatics, open-source software development, digital image processing, and ML/DL.